maidsafe/temp_safe_network/README.md

 cargo test --release
 ```

+**Note:** Make sure to always build in release mode (indicated by the `--release` flag).
+When testing, this will catch rare FFI bugs that may not manifest themselves in debug mode.
+Debug mode is also unoptimized and can take an inordinate amount of time to run tests or examples.

 ### Features

 Rust supports conditional compilation through a mechanism called features.
 Features allow us to provide builds with different capabilities.
 The Client Libs features are: